Table of Content

 To achieve this, employers should consult with a professional business security camera installation or physical security integration team to design a bespoke system suited to their unique requirements.

-By choosing to install IoT and IP-enabled security cameras, alarms, sensors, and access control devices, security staff will be provided a holistic view of all systems through carefully considered integrations.
+By choosing to install IoT products and IP-enabled security cameras, alarms, sensors, and access control devices, security staff will be provided a holistic view of all systems through carefully considered integrations.

 For example, security cameras can be connected to IoT motion sensors and access readers installed throughout the main office, with automated functions designed to alert security staff in real time if an intruder attempts to access the property without valid credentials.